Search

 Shop my clothing from this post and every other post on the Shop My Closet page.
 If you’re just getting into tailored menswear and want a single helpful guide to building a trend-proof wardrobe, buy my eBook.
 It doesn’t cost that much and covers wardrobe essentials for any guy who wants to look cool, feel cool and make a good impression.
 Formatted for your phone or computer/iPad so it’s not annoying to read, and it’s full of pretty pictures, not just boring prose.
 Buy it here.

-Cavour’s Full-Blown Neapolitan Tailoring at a Steal [The Menswear Musings Review]
+Cavour’s Excellent Tailored Clothing Line [The Menswear Musings Review]

 Comments1